AFRICAN ELECTIONS DATABASE

 DISINTEGRATION OF SOMALIA (1991-Present)

 After the departure of President Siad Barre in early 1991, Somalia became fragmented and engaged in civil war.
 Warlords and rival clans clashed and claimed parts of the nation as their territory.
 The former British Somaliland seceded from the rest of Somalia in May 1991 as the "Republic of Somaliland", and a stable government has been set up.
 It is not internationally recognized and the people recently ratified a constitution that formally removes it from the Somali Republic.
 In 1998, a part of Northeastern Somalia declared itself the autonomous "Puntland State".
 The regional administration states that it wants to remain part of a Somalia.
 This region is also unrecognized by the international community.
-For a short time in 2002, a region known as the "State of Southwestern Somalia" existed, but its leader fled the ‘capital’ months later.

 First Round